 Yin and Yang

 As Bowie said in 1994, “Mick was the perfect foil for the Ziggy character.
-He was very much a salt-of-the-earth type, the blunt northerner with a defiantly masculine personality, so that what you got was the old-fashioned Yin and Yang thing.
+He was very much a salt-of-the-earth type, the blunt northerner with a defiantly masculine personality so that what you got was the old-fashioned Yin and Yang thing.
 As a rock duo, I thought we were every bit as good as Mick and Keith or Axl and Slash.
 Ziggy and Mick were the personification of that rock n roll dualism.”

-But it was never more compelling than in those formative years.
-And with what Adam Buxton rightly calls in his new Bug: David Bowie Special, which I saw last night in warm-up, Ronson’s rock faces.
+But ‘Bowie and his guitarist’ was never more compelling than in those formative years.
+Especially what Adam Buxton rightly calls in his new Bug: David Bowie Special, (which I saw last night in warm-up – bloody good), Ronson’s rock faces.
 They were special.

 The ’80s Amsterdam blues rock of Fatal Flowers on the brilliantly named TOPPOP.
 Rock & Roll Star from their Ronson-produced second album Johnny D. Is Back.
 Talking of Rock ‘n’ Roll Stars…

 Too soon, too sad, but what a way to go.
 We were lucky to have Ronno!